What is the 'SAFE' method for fixing your stomach function?Mar 03, 2021

 This ‘SEAF’ approach can also be indicated for those with histamine or Mast Cell Activation issues.

 How to implement the SAFE (or SEAF) method

 As I mentioned previously, there are many variables we need to consider when we’re thinking about upper GI health and how to optimize it.
-This was the impetus for my creation of the ‘SAFE’ method which I use with clients, and which I hope can provide an easy and intuitive framework for how to prioritize and move through this process.
+This was the impetus for my creation of the ‘SAFE’ method which I use with clients, and teach inside our online program Start With Your Stomach (learn about that here).
+My intention was to provide an easy and intuitive framework for how to prioritize and move through this process.